karnov/developer-training/07_ruby_collections/README.md

 ### Array indices

+As you have seen, ruby arrays are indexed from zero.

-Most languages will throw an exception if you attempt to access an array index that does not yet exist.
+But be aware, that while most languages will throw an exception if you attempt to access an array index that does not yet exist.
 If you attempt to read a non-existent index, Ruby returns nil.

 ```ruby
 letters = ['a', 'b', 'c']